andreimladin/java-code-review-checklist/README.md

 # Java Code Review Checklist
-I consider the following points a MUST for any Java developer for when he/she is reviewing some Java code changes.
+I consider the following points a MUST for any Java developer for when he/she is pushing some changes for review or he/she is reviewing.

 ## Checklist for developers
 - Code Quality